nbudin/stranger-ways-gatsby/src/music/im-judging-you/im-judging-you-extended-verses.md

 And I'm judging you

 **On students** - *by Emily L*<br/>
-When you ask what’s on the quiz or query what the homework is I’m judging you, I’m judging you
+When you ask what’s on the quiz or query what the homework is<br/>
+I’m judging you, I’m judging you<br/>
-It’s so hard to wait its true, but if you listen I’ll tell you I won’t yell, so listen well!
+It’s so hard to wait its true, but if you listen I’ll tell you<br/>
+I won’t yell, so listen well!<br/>
 I’m judging you.

 **On students (cont'd)** - *by Sharone H-H*<br/>